-Did someone recruit you to be a Vector Marketing representative?
-If so, you have to read this review before signing up for anything.
-In today’s review, we’re going to talk about the nasty truths about Vector Marketing.
+Is someone trying to recruit you as a Vector Marketing representative?
+If so, you have to read this review before signing up for anything as we’re going to expose some nasty truths about Vector Marketing.

 When talking to a recruiter, a bubble of good things will be inflated right in front of you.
 It will only take one nasty needle of truth to blow up the bubble, so you’ll see the whole truth of what you’re going to get yourself into.